anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 [@?RFC6838, section 4.3] strongly discourages the creation of new parameters on existing media types to enable new features.
-As RDAP has always had extensions, it could be argued that adding an "extensions" parameter to the existing `application/rdap+json` media type is not adding a new feature to RDAP.
+As RDAP has always had extensions, it could be argued that adding an "extensions" parameter to the existing 'application/rdap+json' media type is not adding a new feature to RDAP.
 However, the opposite could be argued that adding the capability for clients to signal desired RDAP extensions is a new feature.

-More practically, there is concern that adding a new parameter to the existing media type would not be backward compatible with some server software.
+More practically, there is concern that adding a new parameter to the existing media type would not be backwards-compatible with some server software.
 That is, servers examining media types as exact string matches may incorrectly conclude that the existing media type with an unknown, new parameter may not be the same as the existing media type without parameters.
 A similar, though less likely, concern exists for clients.